 In this module you will be introduced to human geography at degree level.
 You will examine the significance of human geographies, and how geographical perspectives help advance our understanding of societies and peoples.

-Data, GIS and Spatial Analysis
+Data, GIS and Spatial Analysis: Cultural and Historical Change

 In this module you will consider areas of practice relating to the use of data, GIS and spatial analysis, with a particular focus on aspects of historical and cultural change, and local and regional UK contexts.